pingcap/tidb-operator/en/enable-tls-for-mysql-client.md

     kubectl apply -f ~/cert-manager/tidb-client-cert.yaml
     ```

-    After the object is created, cert-manager generates a `<cluster-name>-tidb-client-secret` Secret object to be used by the TiDB client.
+    After the object is created, cert-manager generates a `${cluster_name}-tidb-client-secret` Secret object to be used by the TiDB client.

 You can generate multiple sets of client-side certificates.
 At least one set of client-side certificate is needed for the internal components of TiDB Operator to access the TiDB server.
 Currently, TidbInitializer access the TiDB server to set the password or perform initialization.